PatrickS83/restaurant-builder/README.md

 # Realtime Website Content Management

 A high-fidelity prototype of a realtime website content management system a collegue and me put together as a small side-project during vacation.
+It's a CMS that is extremely easy and quick to use.
+Ideal for small businesses that often need to make small changes to prices, menus etc. And no technical knowledge at all is required to make these changes!

 **Work-in-progress prototype**